mnmnotmail/website/volunteered.md

 ### How I volunteered to re-architect Internet email

-_by Liam Breck, Menlo Park, California_ &ndash; January 2021
+_by Liam Breck, Menlo Park, California &ndash; January 2021_

 I have some news; it's a bit startling.
 Email must be replaced.
 SMTP should be blocked on public networks.

 At first, these sound like crazy assertions.
-But consider that at least 9% of one billion knowledge workers[^1] have abandoned email wherever possible for Slack, MS Teams, and other SaaS & intranet messaging applications.
+But consider that at least 9% of one billion knowledge workers[^kw] have abandoned email wherever possible for Slack, MS Teams, and other SaaS & intranet messaging applications.

-Email is going extinct, because phishing has made it a universal cybercrime portal.
+Due to phishing, email is now a universal cybercrime portal[^cp].
 Consumers, organizations, governments, and specific individuals are being targeted relentlessly for the purposes of stealing money and confidential data, or planting malware.
-Email technology offers no effective means to stop phishing[^2], so it's been a runaway success for the attackers, and a disaster for millions of victims.
+Email technology offers no effective means to stop phishing[^sp], so it's been a runaway success for the attackers, and a disaster for millions of victims.

+Sunsetting SMTP is clearly necessary and feasible.
-But _email the concept_ is too important to let corporate agendas define its future.
+But _email the concept_ is too important to let SaaS vendors or social networks define its future.
-Email is a foundational Internet application[^3].
+Email is a foundational Internet application[^ia].
-Therefore the open source community must act to replace it, and ___act now___.
+Therefore the open source community must act to replace it, and ___act&nbsp;now___.

-So I've drafted a protocol, TMTP[^4], and published implementations of both client[^5] and server[^6] as open source.
+So I've drafted a protocol, TMTP[^t], and published implementations of both client[^c] and server[^s] as open source.
 TMTP is simple, preserving the soul of email, while dramatically reducing its vulnerabilities.
 So how did I arrive here?

-In 2002, after I left the Internet startup I founded in Silicon Valley (Synchron Networks), I began thinking and writing about how one would design a personal-area computing environment[^7] based on the Web user experience&mdash;hyperlinked, multi-format documents.
+In 2002, after I left the Internet startup I founded in Silicon Valley (Synchron Networks), I began thinking and writing about how one would design a personal-area computing environment[^ce] based on the Web user experience&mdash;hyperlinked, multi-format documents.
 Its apps and data should be local to your devices, but sharable with collaborators and subscribers.
 I sourced one design element from software version control,